nicklashansen/tdmpc2/README.md

 We provide a `Dockerfile` for easy installation.
 You can build the docker image by running

 ```
-cd docker && docker build . -t <user>/tdmpc2:0.1.0
+cd docker && docker build . -t <user>/tdmpc2:1.0.0
 ```

+This docker image contains all dependencies needed for running DMControl, Meta-World, and ManiSkill2 experiments.

-If you prefer to install dependencies manually, start by installing dependencies via `conda` by running one of the following commands:
+If you prefer to install dependencies manually, start by installing dependencies via `conda` by running the following command:

 ```
 conda env create -f docker/environment.yaml
-conda env create -f docker/environment_minimal.yaml
+pip install gym==0.21.0
 ```

-The `environment.yaml` file installs dependencies required for all environments, whereas `environment_minimal.yaml` only installs dependencies for training on DMControl tasks.
+The `environment.yaml` file installs dependencies required for training on DMControl tasks.
+Other domains can be installed by following the instructions in `environment.yaml`.

 If you want to run ManiSkill2, you will additionally need to download and link the necessary assets by running